senthilmasters2024/FlaskVisualisation/README.md

 ### Conclusion

-The end-to-end workflow (Blob → embeddings → KNN → similarity → Tables/Blobs) is working as intended, and the OpenAI embeddings are sufficiently discriminative for these domains, making KNN a solid baseline.
-A practical acceptance threshold can be derived from the ranked-similarity elbow; items below that line should be queued for manual check.
-To improve robustness, balance under-represented classes, add hard negatives (near-miss cross-domain docs), and watch text extraction quality from PDFs.
-Keep caching embeddings to avoid recompute, monitor the Azure Tables for drift, and version runs via ExperimentMetadata for reproducibility.
+The end-to-end workflow (Blob → embeddings → KNN → similarity → Tables/Blobs) is working as intended.
+OpenAI embeddings are sufficiently discriminative for these domains, making KNN a solid baseline.
+A practical acceptance threshold can be taken from the “elbow” in the ranked-similarity curve, with items below that threshold queued for manual review.
+To improve robustness, balance under-represented classes, add hard negatives (near-miss cross-domain documents), and monitor PDF text-extraction quality.
+Operationally, keep caching embeddings to avoid recomputation, watch Azure Table outputs for drift, and version each run via ExperimentMetadata to ensure reproducibility.